Joe Biden Not Worried About Michael Bloomberg Entering 2020 Race: ‘I’m Pretty Far Ahead’

 “I welcome him in the race,” Biden said while in New Hampshire.
 “Michael’s a solid guy, and let’s see where it goes.
 I have no problems with him getting into the race.”

-As previously reported by The Inquisitr, some have speculated that Bloomberg — a centrist on the political scale — is heavily considering joining the fray due to Biden’s seeming fall from his once dominant position among the entire Democratic field.
+As previously reported by The Inquisitr, some have speculated that Bloomberg — a centrist on the political scale — is heavily considering joining the fray due to Biden’s seeming fall from his once-dominant position among the entire Democratic field.
 Progressive candidates like Sen. Bernie Sanders and especially Sen. Elizabeth Warren — who has experienced a consistent surge — have made the race a lot closer than what it was just a few months ago.

 But Biden’s confidence wasn’t shaken, as he explained to reporters that not only does he welcome Bloomberg to the race, but he’s secure enough with where his campaign is to feel like he’s still the best shot at taking down President Donald Trump in 2020.